ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Classes and Objects.md

 ### Accessing Object Variables

-To access the variable inside of the newly created object "MyObject" you would do the following:
+To access the variable inside of the newly created object "myobjectx" you would do the following:

     myobjectx.variable